Why Study Social Work at NMU?

 Frequently Asked Questions

-The Social Work department has put together a list of frequently asked questions about the new Master of Social Work (MSW) program and the Bachelor of Social Work (BSW) program.
+The Social Work department has put together a list of frequently asked questions about the newly accredited Master of Social Work (MSW) program and the Bachelor of Social Work (BSW) program:

 - What kind of career advantages does a degree in social work provide?